-Unfortunately, for some communities, the daytime and nighttime atmospheres are completely different.
-Always be sure to drive through to get a better idea of where you could potentially be living.
+Unfortunately for some communities, daytime and nighttime atmospheres are completely different.
+Always be sure to drive through during daytime and nighttime to get a better idea of what the area's like around the clock.

 As you're driving the streets of the neighborhood, be sure to note if the home you're interested in is in a secluded section that's more private or if it's in a high-traffic area.
 This may seem trivial, but the truth is it matters quite a bit.